Cognitive | Fluid Intelligence

 Simple choice format learned in seconds

-Even with these advantages, some cultural and socioeconomic factors still influence Raven's scores — primarily through nutrition, stress, test anxiety, and access to cognitively stimulating environments in childhood.
+Even with these advantages, some cultural and socioeconomic factors still influence Raven's scores - Primarily through nutrition, stress, test anxiety, and access to cognitively stimulating environments in childhood.
 "Culture-fair" means less biased, not unbiased.
 For complementary assessment, the Cognitive Reflection Test measures analytical thinking disposition, which is a distinct dimension of cognitive ability.

-Score Distribution
+Raven's Matrices Score Distribution

 Accuracy on 12-problem version